 Today is a fairly easy day walking as far as the Camino goes.
 Most of the day is through vineyards and along easy tracks underfoot.
 The maximum change in elevation over the day is about 70 meters to Villafranca del Bierzo and only 23.3km.

 We left before sunrise thru the city streets, but then had lamp lighting for the most part.

 After 2.7 km you make a stop in Compostilla, which is essentially a suburb of Ponferrada which became a coal mining company town during the 1960’s.
 However you will pass a new small church which has been built on the site of a medieval hermitage; the Nuestra Senora del Refugio is painted with pilgrim iconography that of course includes Santiago as a pilgrim.
 Here they had a very nice credential stamp.

-In another 5.7 km we arrived to fuenta Nueva where we could finally get some breakfast.
-There was quiet a meting of old friends here as well.
+In another 5.7 km we arrived to Fuenta Nueva where we could finally get some breakfast.
+There was quiet a meeting of old friends here as well.
 Rebecca from the UK we had not seen for quite a while.

 It was a very foggy morning walking thru farm lowlands and several small villages.

 This Italian guy had rigged up a carry cart for his back pack.

 This church was very proactive.
 They were outside offering credential stamps and asking you to visit inside.